XBRL Conversion & XBRL Filing Services

 Are all companies required to file their financial statements in XBRL format ?

-All Singapore incorporated companies must file a full set of their financial statements in XBRL for financial periods ending on or after 30 April 2007, except the following:
+All Singapore incorporated companies must file a full set of their financial statements in XBRL for financial periods ending on or after 30 April 2007, unless they are exempted:

-– A full set of financial statements in PDF with Financial Highlights in XBRL format ; and
+- A full set of financial statements in PDF with Financial Highlights in respective XBRL template format ;

 b) Companies that are permitted by law to prepare their accounts with accounting standards that are not SRFS or IFRS

-– A full set of financial statements in PDF with Financial Highlights in XBRL format.
+- A full set of financial statements in PDF.

-c) Solvent Exempt Private Company (EPCs)* are exempted from filing their financial statements with ACRA.
+c) Solvent Exempt Private Company (EPCs)* are not required to file their financial statements with ACRA.

 e) Companies limited by guarantee will file only the copy of the financial statements in PDF format.